epicnerd1990/hawgts/TO-DO.md

     - Create a for loop for `ntwgtsize`?
     - Connect to status system?
     - Merge `templateinfo` and `templatename`??
+- `template.json` database creation **10%**
+    - Most of "light" and first couple "climate" templates are complete
+- Readme: "HA" > "Home Assistant"? or "HASS"?
 - Device and App icons
-    - Confirm all code works
-    - Device Icon: click to open editor or open Home Assistant directly to your device
-    - Show/hide app icon, 1st = HA, 2nd = Custom
-    - Look at "Shortcuts" next to "Flows" in editor
-    - App icons: fixed positioning
-    - Home Assistant "Assist" URI
+    - Tasker: KWGT launch and launch to entity problems
+    - Look into way of using Kustom Editor "Shortcuts" tab for these items
+        - Set defaults and tell user to go to shortcuts to change?
+- Codex AI CLI custom "Kustom" prompt
+    - ~~Test by creating markdown table for globallists.md~~ **80% successful**
+    - Get AI to generate "template.json" outline and base content for editing
+        - Add more project-specific prompt info?
+Add reference to readme.md?
+        - Ensure `<device>.objects` is populated based on globallists.md
+- Themes
+    - `settheme` > `theme` (conflict with `theme/`?) and `devicetype` > `device`?
+    - Shadows work but seem to be trimmed at corners - launcher?
+    - Fine-tune colors for each group
+    - Check color editor and generator flows **KWGT GLITCH?**
-- "Status" system completion **40%**
+- "Status" system completion **45%** **TEST**
+    - Add "Stop If" to Status Flow if `#cat1` or `#error1` = ""
     - Send string to kwgt br: "error"
-    - Integrate "Setup" button below?
+    - Integrate "Setup" button?
     - Integrate `templateinfo` button above?
-- Add "Setup" button that is in Box 2 when first opened
+    - "Hide/Ignore Error" button?
+    - Create functions to identify problems in `func/status` to test
+    - Build-in an initial setup mode
+        - Use `devicetype` = DATA to hide objects and show setup
+        - Create "setup" template?
-    - Clicking it goes to the github readme?
+        - Include link to the github readme?
     - Arrow to direct user to "Globals" tab?
-- `template.json` database creation **10%**
-    - Most of "light" and first couple "climate" templates are complete
-- Theme system **90%**
-    - Configure colors and styles correctly, testing to get correct results
-        - ~~Big problem with `$si(#var)$` not parsing.
-Look into solutions~~
-            - ~~`$si(#var)` = not working. `$si(#var, #var)$` works.
-Split in code~~
-        - Fine-tune colors for each group
-        - Test opacity, shadows and borders
-        - Check color editor and generator flows
-    - `Add widget shadow` - Testing in editor
-    - `func/themecolors` not allowing color hex values in JSON??
-    - Test Color Editor and Color Generator
+    - ~~Update globals.md~~
+- "globallists.md" > "docs/iconlist.md"
+    - ~~Write short intro~~
+    - ~~Create markdown table~~ **Codex AI**

 ###### #####################################
 ###### Completed Tasks
 ###### #####################################
 - Theme system overhaul and upgrade
+     - Test Colors, Editor and Generator
+        - Big problem with `$si(#var)$` not parsing.
+Look into solutions
+            - `$si(#var)` not working. `$si(#var, #var)$` works.
+Split in code
+        - `colorgen/adjcolor` is backwards
+        - `colorgen/opacity` change to 200 default
+        - Suggest user makes final adjustments in color picker before copying from colorgenerator or coloreditor
+            - Add note in `colorgen` and `coloreditor`?
+        - `coloredit/opacity` is only 0-100
+        - color editor not pulling colors correctly **TEST**
+        - `coloreditor` > `coloredit`
+        - `colors/coloredit/wallcolorset` > `colors/coloredit/filter`
+        - `colors/coloredit/adjcolor` > `colors/coloredit/adjfilter`
+        - Test opacity, shadows and borders
+        - Pastels do not work
+    - "light" object color data - check system and find way to indicate on widget
+    - Swap widget opacity direction? **Cannot, by design**
+    - `box1align` in `func/alignment` > box1anchor
+    - `func/themecolors` not allowing color hex values in JSON??
+        - Border size only working on Box 1
+    - `Add widget shadow` **TEST**
+        - Get shadows working
+    - `theme/ringshape` > List with blank first entry? **TEST**
+    - `objpaddinghor` only working on box 1
+    - Add `objpaddingside` to `box1size` so it adjusts as well
     - Look at border code - should not need formula for switch?
     - Implement Tasker color picker? **NO**
     - Create "themes" like One UI, material, HA card, etc. Template independant